Marfan syndrome

 The heart and blood vessels

-See also the separate leaflet Anatomy of he heart.
+See also the separate leaflet Anatomy of the heart.

-Heart and blood vessel problems are the most serious problems that people with Marfan syndrome can have.
+Heart and blood vessel problems are the most serious problems that people with Marfan syndrome tend to have.

-Marfan syndrome can weaken the wall of the main blood artery in your body (called the aorta).
+Marfan syndrome can weaken the wall of the main artery in your body (the aorta).
 Arteries carry blood from your heart to the rest of your body.
-The aorta runs from your heart, through the centre of your chest and then through the centre of your tummy (abdomen).
+The aorta runs from your heart, through the centre of your chest and then through the centre of your abdomen.
 Because the walls of the aorta become weak, it can widen or bulge out.
 This is known as an aortic aneurysm.
-See the separate leaflet called Abdominal Aortic Aneurysm for more details.
+See the separate leaflet called Abdominal aortic aneurysm for more details.

-About 7 or 8 out of 10 people with Marfan syndrome have widening of this main artery.
-In severe cases, the widened artery can tear (see the separate leaflet called Aortic Dissection for more details) or burst.
-This can cause severe bleeding and possibly death.
+About 8 out of 10 people with Marfan syndrome have widening of this main artery.
+In severe cases, the widened artery can tear (see the separate leaflet called Aortic dissection for more details) or burst.
+This can cause severe bleeding and death.
 Widening of the main artery can be diagnosed at an early age and may then become worse over time.

 The skeleton

-If you have Marfan syndrome you will usually be taller and thinner than other members of your family who don't have Marfan syndrome.
+People with Marfan syndrome will usually be taller and thinner than other members of their family who don't have Marfan syndrome.

 Your arms and legs may be longer than other people's.